DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

 3. **Summarize the content**:
 - I'll summarize the content of the tutorial, highlighting what they will learn.
 - Use bullet points (e.g. -, :, •) to break up the list
+- Make sure to list what they will learn after reading the tutorial

 4. **Include a call-to-action**: I'll include a call-to-action, inviting the audience to read the full tutorial by clicking on the link.